How Often Should Soccer Cleats Be Replaced?

 Yes.
 Many kids need new soccer cleats because they outgrow them before the cleats are completely worn out.
 This is especially common during youth growth spurts.

-Helpful guides: Soccer Cleat Size Chart and Should Soccer Cleats Be a Size Bigger?.
+Helpful guides: Soccer Cleat Size Chart, Should Soccer Cleats Be a Size Bigger?, and Best Soccer Cleats for Growing Feet.

 Should You Replace Cleats Every Season?